maxdoe100/banger-bot-live/README.md

 - The website only displays kind 1 (text note) events with specific structure
 - Events must have tags: ["e", eventId, relayUrl, "mention"] where relayUrl contains "relay."
 - Only events matching the exact target structure are shown
-- Notes are displayed newest first
+- Notes are displayed newest first based on repost time
 - Content is truncated if longer than 200 characters
 - The feed shows the last 100 notes to prevent memory issues
+- Supports nested event display from nostr:nevent references